 All the circuitry runs from 5V.
 Current consumption with HC chips and a modern EPROM and Z80 is around 65mA.
 This is provided by a 7805 regulator fed from a 9V input with selectable polarity.
-Power can also be provided to or from the RC2014 bus as required.

 The regulator does not need a heatsink if running the board alone, but may be necessary if multiple RC2014 cards are attached.